jpazvd/hoi/README.md

     Ricardo Paes de Barros, Francisco H.G.
 Ferreira, Jose Molinas Vega, Jaime Saavedra Chanduvi, et all, 2008.
 "Measuring Inequality of Opportunities in Latin America and the Caribbean", World Bank: Washington, DC.  http://go.worldbank.org/A9Z0NUV620

+### Handle: RePEc:boc:bocode:s457191

+### Note:
+This module should be installed from within Stata by typing "ssc install hoi".
+Windows users should not attempt to download these files with a web browser.

+### Keywords
+human opportunity index; dissimilarity index;